e-labInnovations/pika/README.md

 6. **Logout Process**
    - User clicks logout in the PWA
    - Frontend calls `/wp-json/pika/v1/auth/logout` endpoint
-   - Backend removes the `pika_token` cookie by setting expiration to past time
+   - Backend removes the `pika_token` cookie by setting expiration to a past time
+   - **Additionally, the backend revokes the currently used WordPress Application Password, ensuring the token cannot be reused**
+   - User is redirected to the login page

 ### Security Features